sssps-1/30-day-Html/README.md

 ## Note
-<small>The content in this repository is for educational purposes only.
+<font size="2">The content in this repository is for educational purposes only.
 It has been compiled from various sources.
 I do not claim ownership of original materials unless stated otherwise.
-Please contact me if any content violates copyright.</small>
+Please contact me if any content violates copyright.</font>

 # 30 Days Of HTML